Mount Ashland Ski Area Expansion: History

 The appellate opinion specifically noted that the Aquatic Conservation Strategy of the Northwest Forest Plan "prohibits the Forest Service from 'using mitigation or planned restoration as a substitute for preventing habitat degradation' within Riparian Reserves, and explains that 'priority must be given to protecting existing high-quality habitat' rather than compensating for management actions that degrade existing habitat through mitigation and restoration."
 It remanded the case to the District Court with instruction to enjoin the ski area expansion "until the Forest Service has corrected the NFMA and NEPA violations we find in this opinion."

 In October 2007, Linda Duffy, ranger of the Siskiyou Mountains Ranger District, announced the Forest Service would produce a supplemental EIS to remedy legal violations identified by the Court of Appeals.

 In May 2011, the Forest Service issued a Final Supplemental Environmental Impact Statement (FSEIS) for the Mt.
 Ashland Ski Area Expansion.
 The FSEIS identified approximately 67 acres of Riparian Reserve on geologically unstable lands including multiple locations where the expansion would directly impact hazardous landslide terrain.
 It further disclosed that expansion would render approximately 500 acres of forest habitat unusable to Pacific fisher.

 Concurrent with the 2011 FSEIS, forest supervisor Conroy issued a Supplemental Record of Decision affirming the 2004 ROD without modification.
 Subsequently, Judge Panner lifted the court's injunction.

 In 2013, the Mt.
 Ashland Ski Area successfully implemented several projects identified in its expansion plans, including a 20% increase to its parking lot capacity, widening the Sonnet beginner ski run and several other ski runs.

 In October 2016, a three-judge panel of the Ninth Circuit U.S. Court of Appeals granted summary judgment to the Forest Service in a separate complaint filed by Oregon Wild, Sierra Club and Center for Biological Diversity, holding the federal agency was not required to produce another impact statement on the expansion project.

-Current Ski Area Expansion Planning
+Current ski area expansion planning

 As of September 2020, the Mt.
 Ashland Association has made no public announcements of plans to develop additional ski trails in the East Fork of Ashland Creek.
+The proposed expansion is considered part of the ski area's active master plan and has been approved by all required entities.